Our research projects

 Findings are due Autumn/Winter 2019.
 We expect to find how much geographical variation in access to treatment for ovarian cancer there is in England, and to what extent this is affected by patient demographic factors.

 The Cancer Awareness Measure (CAM) has historically monitored public awareness of potential risk factors, possible signs and symptoms of cancer, cancer screening programmes, and attitudes towards seeing a doctor with a potential symptom in Great Britain (GB).

-New for 2019, the data collection has moved online enabling frequent monitoring of changes over time, with breakdowns by region in GB.
-New items have been added to the survey in consultation with experts in the field that provide additional insight into the awareness, attitudes and behaviours of the GB population regarding cancer signs and symptoms, risk factors, screening (bowel and cervical) and seeking medical attention.
+In 2019, data collection moved online enabling frequent monitoring of changes over time, with breakdowns by region in GB.
+New items were added to the survey in consultation with experts in the field that provide additional insight into the awareness, attitudes and behaviours of the GB population regarding cancer signs and symptoms, risk factors and screening (bowel and cervical) and seeking medication attention.

 Trends in Healthcare Professional tracker

 From 2013-2018, Cancer Research UK has conducted an annual online survey of UK Healthcare Professionals (HCPs).
 The aim of this survey is to assess HCP’s knowledge, behaviour and beliefs relating to prevention, early diagnosis and screening of cancer, and to track their awareness of CRUK.
 This informs strategic planning and supports the Policy and Information directorate to develop and evaluate its activities